bodrick/awesome/TOPICS.md

 *   [EduardoPires/EquinoxProject](https://github.com/EduardoPires/EquinoxProject) - Full ASP.NET Core 6 application with DDD, CQRS and Event Sourcing concepts
 *   [collinbarrett/FilterLists](https://github.com/collinbarrett/FilterLists) - :shield: The independent, comprehensive directory of filter and host lists for advertisements, trackers, malware, and annoyances.

-## net7

-*   [pdevito3/craftsman](https://github.com/pdevito3/craftsman) - A .NET 7 scaffolding tool to help you stop worrying about boilerplate and focus on your business logic 🚀

 ## rabbitmq

-*   [pdevito3/craftsman](https://github.com/pdevito3/craftsman) - A .NET 7 scaffolding tool to help you stop worrying about boilerplate and focus on your business logic 🚀
+*   [pdevito3/craftsman](https://github.com/pdevito3/craftsman) - A .NET scaffolding tool to help you stop worrying about boilerplate and focus on your business logic 🚀
 *   [atkrad/wait4x](https://github.com/atkrad/wait4x) - Wait4X allows you to wait for a port or a service to enter the requested state.
 *   [j0k3r/banditore](https://github.com/j0k3r/banditore) - Banditore retrieves new releases from your starred GitHub repositories and generate an Atom feed with them.
 *   [BrighterCommand/Brighter](https://github.com/BrighterCommand/Brighter) - A framework for building messaging apps with .NET and C#.